chileluk/kd_final_project/README.md

     ```
     replace `http://localhost:7200/repositories/ent_ontology` with your repository URL.

-4. Upload the file `ent_ontology.ttl` into your repository you just created.
+4. Upload the file `finder.ttl` into your repository you just created.

 5. Navigate to the root folder of the project.